There are two main reasons for creating a review branch:

 review, you or other members of your team might be making changes to the

-master branch.
+main branch.
 To keep the

 Create a pull request.

-master as the source and
+main as the source and

 review as the destination.